bagok701/Fresh-Fridge/README.md

 #Ways You Can Contribute
 We would love any help you can give us on the application.
 There is always some way you can contribute!

--Front-end Developers:
+1. Front-end Developers:
-  -Using Ionic's front end software, you can help us with our UI and icon design.
+  1. Using Ionic's front end software, you can help us with our UI and icon design.
 Help us   to make our application fun and easy to use.
--Back-end Developers:
+2. Back-end Developers:
-  -Using Eclipse/Java/SQL, you can help us with data entry, database setup, activity flow and feature additions.
+  1. Using Eclipse/Java/SQL, you can help us with data entry, database setup, activity flow   and feature additions.
--Food Researchers:
+3. Food Researchers:
-  -Research is a large part of our app.
+  1. Research is a large part of our app.
 We need help with fact checking such as typical     food expiration, seasonal foods, and recipes.
--Bug Checkers:
+4. Bug Checkers:
-  -Test out the app or take a look at ways the code can be improved.
+  1. Test out the app or take a look at ways the code can be improved.
 Then, report   suggestions or bugs on the issue page.
--Feature Ideas:
+5. Feature Ideas:
-  -Let us know what we can do to improve are application, or if you have an idea you would like to improve upon, then fork our repository, create a branch, and create a pull request with your changes
+  1. Let us know what we can do to improve are application, or if you have an idea you   would like to improve upon, then fork our repository, create a branch, and create a pull   request with your changes

 #License
 Fresh Fridge is licensed under the GNU General Public License.
 For more information, read the license file in the Fresh Fridge repository.